-Provide a running order for the session listing provisional speakers, proposed timings and/or presentation topics.
+Provide a running order for the course listing provisional speakers, proposed timings and/or presentation topics.
 Remember that all courses will be 90 minutes in duration.

 It is recommended that the number of presenters should not exceed 5.

-All presenters are encouraged to stay throughout the duration of the course in order to interact with the panel and audience.
+All presenters are encouraged to stay throughout the duration of the course in order to interact with the panel and audience and answer any questions.